scriptsharks/scriptsharks.source/docs/0xFF About/FD Origins.md

 Around that time, I was working as a long-haul trucker, making deliveries coast-to-coast.
 Despite my decades-long passion for coding and hacking, I had never considered myself good enough to "go pro."
 But in my down-time on the road, I connected with a group of hackers online, many of whom worked in the industry.
 After observing my skills, they urged me to pursue a career as a penetration tester.
 In 2019, I left trucking and obtained my [OSCP](https://www.offensive-security.com/pwk-oscp/).
 In 2020, I was hired as an entry-level security analyst.

 Before long, I was teaching new analysts about pentesting methods and techniques.
-Each time I taught a team about SQL injection, I would tell them the story of ScriptSharks.com, and how Stephen and his website had inspired me.
+Each time I taught a team about SQLi, I would tell them the story of ScriptSharks.com, and how Stephen and his website had inspired me.
 As analysts, my students had been taught "zero trust," and were encouraged to fact-check everything.
 My story was no exception.

 This is how, in 2021, I discovered that Stephen had passed away the previous year.
 One of my students, Googling for Stephen's name, found his [obituary](https://obits.nola.com/us/obituaries/nola/name/stephen-lane-obituary?id=2273886) on a local news website.
 I was saddened at the news.
 While I had never known Stephen personally, I had thought about him often.
 It was odd, feeling such a connection with someone I barely knew.